huataihuang/cloud-atlas/source/arm/raspberry_pi/storage/usb_boot_ubuntu_pi_4.rst

   - `Does the Pi support booting from GPT drives? <https://www.raspberrypi.org/forums/viewtopic.php?t=241914>`_
   - `Hybrid MBRs: The Good, the Bad, and the So Ugly You'll Tear Your Eyes Out <https://www.rodsbooks.com/gdisk/hybrid.html>`_ - 详细的Hybrid MBR原理和操作
   - `Gentoo Hybrid partition table <https://wiki.gentoo.org/wiki/Hybrid_partition_table>`_
+- 有关磁盘文件系统label参考:
+  - `List partition labels from the command line <https://unix.stackexchange.com/questions/14165/list-partition-labels-from-the-command-line>`
+  - `How to change the volume name of a FAT32 filesystem? <https://unix.stackexchange.com/questions/44095/how-to-change-the-volume-name-of-a-fat32-filesystem>`
+  - `How to name/label a partition or volume on Linux <https://linuxconfig.org/how-to-name-label-a-partition-or-volume-on-linux>`_